-* This Policy was updated on 14 April 2017 to reference the newly adopted Swiss-U.S. Privacy Shield Framework but retains its effective date of 23 September 2016
+* This Policy was updated on 19 December 2017 to reference the International Centre for Dispute Resolution-American Arbitration Association (“ICDR-AAA”) but retains its effective date of 23 September 2016.

 Communispace Corporation (d/b/a C Space) respects your concerns about privacy.